KWB-R/fakin/content/code/aquanes.report/index.md

 authors = ["rustler", "sonnenberg"]
 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["r", "rstats", "data-import", "data-visualisation", "automated-reporting", "data-aggregation", "data-export", "project-aquanes"]
+tags = ["r", "rstats", "data-import", "data-visualisation", "automated-reporting", "data-aggregation", "data-export", "project-aquanes", "shiny-app"]

 # Project summary to display on homepage.
-summary = ""
+summary = "Automated Reporting Tool for Water Suppliers"

 # Slides (optional).
 #   Associate this page with Markdown slides.